 Like most of the Dansili progeny, tough and durable, the bay/brown Illustrious Blue raced until he was eight, recording ten wins, ten seconds and seven thirds and A$883,084 in prizemoney.
 After five placings from six outings at two, he won five of 11 at three, all on prominent English tracks and ranging from 1400m to 1800m.
 Three of the wins at three were at historic Goodwood, a course on which be later enjoyed two of the biggest successes of his career, winning the Goodwood Cup-G2 (3200m by 1.3 lens) and the Glorious Stakes-G3 (2400m).
 He also won the Group 3 Sagaro Stakes at Ascot and was a first up winner over 1777m in Dubai too.
 Towards the end of his racing career, Illustrious Blue campaigned in Australia, competing in five Group 1 races and was a top ten finished in the Melbourne Cup!

 Based at Jindera Park last season on a fee of $2,500, Illustrious Blue is owned by a small group of his racing career owners who own just a handful of broodmares, and hence he has not had the opportunity a horse of his credentials deserves.
-He only had ten foals in his first crop, they being current 3-year-olds including two placegetters.
+He only had ten foals in his first crop, they being current 4-year-olds including two placegetters.
 One of these who’s shown staying potential is Navy Blue, a gelding in the stables of Darren Weir.
-Spelled after five starts, including a third in a 1600m event at Kilmore, Navy Blue has returned to competition with two trial placings ahead of his first up run scheduled for mid July.
+Spelled after five starts, including a third in a 1600m event at Kilmore, he becaem Illustrious Blue's first winner when successful at Echuca in his most recent campaign.
 Cranbourne trainer Robbie Laing has the very promising filly Deep Purple in work again.
-She’s already been placed over 1600m from just a handful of starts, and the Caulfield based Luke Oliver has good words to say about Charleston Blue, an as yet unraced three year old from the well bred Bletchley Park mare Secret Salsa.
+She’s already been placed twice over 1600m from just a handful of starts, and the Caulfield based Luke Oliver has good words to say about Charleston Blue, an as yet unraced three year old from the well bred Bletchley Park mare Secret Salsa.

 Illustrious Blue has a strong pedigree, being a half-brother by Dansili to five winners produced by Gipsy Moss, winner in England and Germany by Efisio, a tough and smart 1200-1600m performer and a speed influence as a sire, and from Rock the Boat, a half-sister by Slip Anchor, a seven lengths winner of the 1985 English Derby, to English Group1 performers Rock City and Kerrera.
 Illustrious Blue’s fifth dam Rosy Dolly was a half-sister by English Derby winner Bois Roussel to another winner of this historic classic, Dante, and his brother Sayajirao, winner of the English St Leger and third in the Two Thousand Guineas and Derby.
 Dante was a breed shaper as a sire.